BoevaLab/CanSig-Supplementary-Information/simulations/ReadMe.md

 # Simulated cancer datasets

-The `sim` package allows simulating datasets, as we did in the paper.
+The `simul` package allows simulating datasets, as we did in the paper.

 ## Installation